 Elder Elm gathered his wits about himself, not wanting to appear shaken in front of his community.
 “Well, make a few more pictures, if you will, Samuel.
 Make sure to catch every inch of the map.
 We’ll no doubt need to study it while we plot our course of action.”

 Samuel did as had been requested, and when he was finished, he showed Elm a full ten photographs of the map.
-And yet, having no means to print them, the problem remained.
+And yet, having no means to print them, he realized the problem remained.
 Should he risk returning home to print them?
 What if he couldn’t get back to the Fernglen?
 In the end, he thought it best to explain the predicament.

 “Sir, I have no means to give you a paper copy of these.
 There is no printer here.
 And my phone will run out of charge as you have no electricity.
 So, I’ll have to turn it off to preserve the battery.”